 Are you a dark tourist?
 What is dark tourism?
 Here at Flying Fluskey we most certainly are dark tourists!
 That is why we are sharing (what we think are) the best dark tourism places around the world.
 But first:

 Taking to the tracks is such a joy.
 I know that we are Flying Fluskeys, and flying also makes me a happy girl, but there is something special about a train journey.
 (I don’t mean my morning commute).
 People say romantic, honestly, I’m not sure I could call it that, but it is kinda special.… Continue reading Riding the Rails – The Joys of Train Travel

-We are My hubby, Mr Fluskey, has a travel quirk that most people don’t understand.
+My hubby, Mr Fluskey, has a travel quirk that most people don’t understand.
 He likes to eat a McDonald’s Big Mac in every new country he visits.
 After a long debate about this, I bent to his will.
-To try and alleviate my slight corporation guilt, I try to eat something from the… Continue reading Backpacking with Burgers – Munching on McDonald’s
+To try and alleviate my slight corporation guilt, I try to eat something from the menu that… Continue reading Backpacking with Burgers – Munching on McDonald’s